 Where to stay

 If you’re feeling flash, the Hilton Hotel is your top pick.
 Perched at the end of a pier at Princes Wharf you’ll feel like you’re escaping from the big buildings of the city.
 Opt for a room with water views to start and end your day looking out over the water.
-Rooms here are pretty elegant, as you’d expect.
+The rooms here are pretty elegant, as you’d expect.
 They’re modern and bright, spacious and really well located as you’re in walking distance to everything on this list.
 Find Hilton Hotel Auckland here.

 If you’re looking to save cash or just in town for one night and don’t really mind where you stay, then I recommend Haka Lodge.
-Yep, it’s a hostel, but stay with me while I explain.
+Yep, it’s a hostel but stay with me while I explain.
 This is where I stayed, but in a private room, and I loved it.
-It was honestly better than hotels I’ve stayed it, which is really saying something.
+It was honestly better than hotels I’ve stayed in, which is really saying something.
 The private rooms here are great, they look like a budget hotel room with their own en-suite, TV and are pretty spacious.
 Again, it’s pretty well located and you can walk to all the places on this list easily.
 It’s the cleanest, quietest hostel I’ve ever experienced.
 Find Haka Lodge here.

 How to get into Auckland from the airport